 Ivy Muriuki holds a Bachelor of Arts from the University of Waterloo, with distinction.
 She completed a joint honours Legal Studies and Sociology degree, with a minor in International studies in 2020.

 Ivy wrote several research papers during her undergraduate degree that focused on the limitations that international institutions face in their endeavors to actualize nation-state development and standardize access to rights.
-For example, the impact of competing cultural/social values, competing nation-state interests, and historical inter-state conflict can create barriers to a system of standardized access and administration to human rights in regards to housing, political determinism, and sexual liberation, to name a few.
+For example, the impact of competing cultural/social values, competing nation-state interests, and historical inter-state conflict can create barriers to a system of standardized access and administration to human rights regarding housing, political determinism, and sexual liberation, to name a few.
 Ivy also investigated the extent to which states may individually actualize human rights and their limitations.
 For example, Ivy investigated the extent to which democratization in post-colonial African countries might provide better access to Human rights related to social welfare programs.
 Ultimately, as a first generation Canadian and a proud ‘third culture kid’, Ivy’s passion for human rights and international development grew from her childhood exposure to both the privilege and poverty of those in her community.